 Vehicles and Parking: Knox College has three carparking areas.
 Spaces are made available for Residents at a cost of \$380.00 for the academic year.
 Residents may purchase a parking space via the College Portal.
-Please note that these are allocated on a first-infirst-paid basis.
+Please note that these are allocated on a first-in-first-paid basis.

 Parking is not permitted in the Quadrangle, the Hewitson staff carpark or in front of the College's Tower building (which is reserved for Staff, contractors, and official visitors).
-Overnight visitors may also park in this area, but it must be cleared by 8:00am on weekdays.
-Unauthorised cars, and cars that are parked in non-approved areas, may be clamped, or towed away at the owner's expense.
-The Quadrangle must be always kept clear for emergency vehicles.
+Overnight visitors may also park in front of the Tower building, but it must be cleared by 8:00am on weekdays.
+Unauthorised cars, and cars that are parked in nonapproved areas, may be clamped, or towed away at the owner's expense.
+The Quadrangle must be always kept clear for emergency vehicles and mobility access.